juechen-zzz/MyNotes/Readme.md

 # Hello

-In this part, I will learn about deep learning.
+In this part, I will learn about deep learning by watching Andrew Ng's lessons online.